alesaccoia/VoiceStreamAI/README.md

 ## License

-VoiceStreamAI is open-sourced under the MIT License.
+VoiceStreamAI is a proof of concept, do whatever you want with it.